 Think about it, are you going to want to cook using charcoal and a Dutch oven during a snowstorm?
 Not me!
 I want to be nice and warm inside.
 Canned heat is the perfect solution for cooking indoors during a power outage.

-Some versions of canned heat are safe to burn indoors with adequate ventilation.
-The fuel burns quite cleanly, but still may produce a little bit of carbon monoxide.
+Only varieties of canned heat designed to be used by caterers are designed to be safely burned indoors.
+Other types of canned heat are only safe to burn indoors with adequate ventilation.
+The fuel burns quite cleanly but still may produce a little bit of carbon monoxide.

 Canned heat produces a very hot, blue flame with very little yellow flame or sparking.
 Always be sure that the can you intend to use indoors specifies that it is safe to burn indoors.
 Read the label!